wux024/SPCPose/README.md

 # SPIPose
 SPIPose uses single-pixel sampling values or aliasing imaging results, combined with machine learning algorithms (such as deep neural networks), to infer the pose of a human or other target.
+This is just the installation tutorial and instructions, for detailed code please refer to [here](https://github.com/wux024/mmpose/tree/spipose).

 ## Installation